Milan High School (Indiana)

-Milan High School is a small high school located in Milan, Indiana, and is a part of the Milan Community Schools district which covers Franklin and Washington townships in eastern Ripley County.
+Milan High School (/ˈmaɪlən/ MY-lən) is a small high school located in Milan, Indiana, and is a part of the Milan Community Schools district which covers Franklin and Washington townships in eastern Ripley County.

 Courses

 Milan High School offers a variety of courses in the general and advanced levels.
 Dual-credit college classes are available as well.

 Athletics

 The Milan Indians compete in the Ohio River Valley Conference in the following sports: